Brett Nymeyer Wins Mandarin Tour 2 Day Event at

 Osprey Valley Golf, ‘Toot’ Course Official Press Release (click)

-June 11, 2015 (Alton, ON) – Brett Nymeyer of Strafford, Ontario has won the biggest payday of his young career by winning the Mandarin Tour’s two day, regular season event at Osprey Valley Golf, ‘Toot’ course.
-Nymeyer, who lead the field after Day 1 by two strokes with a 7 under par 65, clinched his sixth tournament victory since turning pro with a 3 under par 69 on Day 2 to win by four strokes (-10) over Matt Hoffman (-6).
+June 11, 2015 (Alton, ON) – Brett Nymeyer of Strafford, Ontario has won the biggest payday book of ra online casino paypal of his young career by winning the Mandarin Tour’s two day, regular season event at Osprey Valley Golf, ‘Toot’ course.
+Nymeyer, who lead the field after Day 1 by two strokes with a 7 under par 65, clinched his sixth tournament best live online casinos with a 3 under par 69 on Day 2 to win by four strokes (-10) over Matt Hoffman (-6).
 Nymeyer, a University of Nebraska graduate, had four birdies on the day, for a two day total of 11 birdies, to win the tournament and a cheque for $4,700 of the $23,500 purse.
 “I stayed patient and just let the round come to me instead of forcing shots,” said a gratified Nymeyer of his win.
 Nymeyer ran into trouble only once on the long par 5, thirteen, with a drive off the tee that landed in the fescue.
 “I had a poor swing, got lazy and went way right into the fescue,” said Nymeyer.
 “I then went rough to rough, punched out, and hit an eight iron in the middle of the green with a two putt for bogey.”

 University of Illinois graduate, Matt Hoffman (71, 67 – 138) from Thornhill, Ontario, made the biggest move on the wind-swept parkland-style course on Day 2 with a five under par 67 and a two day total six under par.
 Hoffman, who double-bogeyed the opening par five hole on Day 2, never looked back and charged to the eighteenth green with seven birdies on the day.
 Hoffman, took his double-bogey in stride stating, “I said to myself, Matt, let’s start this round over again and take one hole at a time.
 There’s still seventeen holes left to play.”
 And that’s exactly what Hoffman did, as he carded five birdies on the front nine and two on the back for his second place finish and a cheque for $2,440.